 4. Having a really early RSVP date

-Your caterer should only need a couple of weeks notice (sometimes a month for bigger events) and your wedding stationery will need finalised around that time also.
-If you have a three month (or longer) RSVP date, your guest’s plans may change – work things come up, relationships break up, travel arrangements go awry.
+Your caterer should only need a couple of weeks notice (sometimes a month for bigger events) and your day-of wedding stationery will need finalised around that time also.
+If you have a three month (or longer) RSVP date, your guest’s plans may change – work things come up, relationships break up, pandemics happen, travel arrangements go awry.
 It’s annoying not having final numbers for your own sanity (and your budget), but I assure you, it’ll piss you off more having people ring a couple of weeks out saying they can’t make it anymore.
 I cover this off in detail here – Setting your RSVP date – why not to set it too far out

-How to avoid this mistake: Your RSVP date should be a month to six weeks before your wedding.
+How to avoid this mistake: Your RSVP date should be no more than a month to six weeks before your wedding.
 If you are concerned about wedding guests not being able to come, send a “Save the Date”.
 These are traditionally sent approx 1 year to 6 months prior to a wedding.

 5. Sending out Save the Dates when budget is an issue